Vardot/vardot_support/README.md

 The `drupal/vardot_support` global settings file will include the default Acquia settings file, or the `acquia/blt` settings file, if it exists and `AH_ENVIRONMENT` was detected.

 See [settings.vardot.php, line 54](./settings/settings.vardot.php) for details.

+### Custom Hosts

+Vardot Support module will automatically set Drupal's `$databases` connection array using environment variables, if available.

+To use this feature:

+- Add `loadEnvironment.php` file (included in `vardot/varbase_project`).
+- Add `"autoload": {"files": ["loadEnvironment.php]}` to `composer.json`.
+- Write an `.env` file to the composer root containing the database credentials.

 ### Lando